Documentation

 When you click Test, the dialog packages your rows and sends them to the engine.
 The engine sets the values on params before your on_init() runs, so:

 Your dialog values are remembered between runs, so you don’t need to retype them every time.
+Save and reload full parameter sets with Run presets (.qcs).

 Optimizing parameters